toumorokoshi/tome/docs/proposals/0001-cli-design.md

 The tome CLI is only restricted by backwards compatibility with regards to the design of the CLI.
 As such, we can liberally add commands to the tome CLI.

+Note: these are not to be confused with the `{instance}` subcommands.

 Currently the proposal for new commands is to include:

 * init